 The researchers did not observe differences in antibody levels against HPV-16 in participants who received Gardasil or Cervarix.
 However, antibody numbers against HPV-18 were higher in the Gardasil group than in the group receiving Cervarix.
 Among women receiving Cervarix, women achieved higher antibody concentrations against HPV-16 and HPV-18 than men; gender differences were not seen among those who received Gardasil.
 Mild reactions at the site of injection of vaccines were more common in the Cervarix group (91% vs 70%), but there were no serious adverse effects in any arm of the study.

 "Both vaccines were immunogenic and well tolerated," the authors concluded.
-"In comparison to Gardasil, Cervarix vaccine was superior because it induced best immunogenic responses among HIV-infected women, whereas in HIV-infected men the difference in immunogenicity was less marked."
+"Compared to Gardasil, Cervarix vaccine was superior in inducing better immunogenic responses among HIV-infected women, whereas in HIV-infected men the difference in immunogenicity was less pronounced."

 The original Human Papillomavirus Vaccine Is Effective for Women with HIV.
 Translated by Claudio Souza and reviewed by Mara Macedo in August 08 2015